 Primary care is an ideal setting to study information loss for two reasons associated with the nature of knowledge.
-First, as health care costs have risen, health insurers have increasingly turned to the PCP to limit utilization, requiring a PCP referral before authorizing payment for specialty care.
+First, as health care costs have risen, health insurers have increasingly relied on PCP's judgement in order to limit utilization, requiring a PCP referral before authorizing payment for specialty care.
 Tricare Prime follows this "gatekeeper" model for primary care.
 Second, the PCP is responsible for coordinating a patient's care meaning the loss of a PCP is likely to impact not just the patient, but also other members of the care team.